boscacci/Predicting-Automotive-Death-Rates-by-County/README.md

 # Predicting Automotive Death Rates by County
 An initial stab at multiple linear regression in Python.

-### Which attributes of a US county most correlate with its number of annual motor vehicle deaths?
+### Which attributes, of US counties, correlate with their annual motor vehicle death rates?

 ![from datausa.io](/readme/map.png)